atick-faisal/label-studio/docs/source/guide/storage.md

 Currently, this configuration is only supported if you host the Redis database in the default mode, with the default IP address.

-Label Studio does not manage the Redis database for you.
+Annotation Hub does not manage the Redis database for you.
 See the [Redis Quick Start](https://redis.io/topics/quickstart) for details about hosting and managing your own Redis database.
 Because Redis is an in-memory database, data saved in Redis does not persist.
 To make sure you don't lose data, set up [Redis persistence](https://redis.io/topics/persistence) or use another method to persist the data, such as using Redis in the cloud with [Microsoft Azure](https://azure.microsoft.com/en-us/services/cache/) or [Amazon AWS](https://aws.amazon.com/redis/).

 ### Task format for Source Redis Storage

-Label Studio only supports string values for Redis databases, which should represent Label Studio tasks in JSON format.
+Annotation Hub only supports string values for Redis databases, which should represent Annotation Hub tasks in JSON format.

 For example: